Rishabh7890/TdlWithMongoDB/README.md

 * [Go To Application!](https://todolist-rishabhgoel.herokuapp.com)

-#### Default list will have the current date and time as the title.
-To create new custom lists, simply add a forward slash followed by whatever you would like to call the list in the url.
-This will create a new list with your custom title.
+#### Default list will have the current date as the title.
+It is meant to be a list for things you want to complete for today.
+To create new custom lists, with different titles simply add a forward slash followed by whatever you would like to call the list in the url.
+This will create a new list in the database with your own custom title.
+See example below.

 #### The default list will be rendered as such:
 ![screenshot](public/images/tdlSS.png)